 Biblical Samaria; Mount Kabir, the traditional place where Abram arrived at Elon Moreh, Mount Ebal and Gerizim, where the people of Israel came after arriving in the land and conquering Jericho and Ai.
 Joshua’s altar at Mount Ebal.
 Josephs’ outlook over Joseph’s tomb, Biblical Shechem and Jacobs well from nowadays Mount Gerizim

 Biblical Samaria (2); Mount Kabir, the traditional place where Abram arrived at Elon Moreh with view over Mount Ebal and Gerizim, where the people of Israel came after arriving in the land and conquering Jericho and Ai, the Samaritan community, and Mount Gerizim National Park.
 Gideons tomb, Biblical Shiloh, where the Tabernacle stood, Bethel, Jacob’s rock & Bethel’s Temple.

-Jeep Safari Mountains of Israel; An amazing 3 or 5 hour Jeep safari for you in the Mountains of Samaria.
+Jeep Safari Mountains of Israel; An amazing 3 or 5 hour Jeep safari by Miri from Shavei Shomron Tourism for you in the Mountains of Samaria.
 Area’s which you never saw before in the Biblical land of the Ten Tribes.
 An unforgettable experience.

 Day tour Galilee & Golan; Options Sea of Galilee, Capernaum, Tiberias, Mount Bental, Banias, Tsfat, Bar’am Synagogue, Tel Ddan (Biblical Dan), Tel Hatzor, Biblical Hatzor